wligithub/tax-tool/README.md

     - Open it in Excel, Numbers, or Google Sheets and save/download it as a CSV file.
 Choose the `Comma Separated Values` option if applicable.
     - If you're using macOS, use Numbers instead of Microsoft Excel to export the .xlsx file as a CSV.
-- VMware share count liquidated for cash & stock: from E*TRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `Tax Information` tab -> `statements` -> download 12/31/2023 `Single Account Statement`.
-On the last page of this
+- `-c & -s` options: the VMware share count liquidated for cash and stock is used to calculate the precise cash/stock allocation ratio.
+From E*TRADE website, select `Stock Plan (AVGO) ACCOUNT` -> `Tax Information` tab -> `statements` -> download 12/31/2023 `Single Account Statement`.
+On the last page of this statement:
-  statement:
     - find row with `UNACCEPTED SHARES` comments, the `Quantity` number is the share count liquidated for cash
     - find row with `TENDER PAYMENT` comments, the `Quantity` number is the share count liquidated for stock
 - `-q` option: please refer to the section titled `Potential AVGO Cost Base Adjustment For Last ESPP Lot`